Tuesday, December 01, 2009

 Last week, one of the main news items was about the increase in the amount of rubbish that litters our beaches, washed up by the tides and left by careless day trippers and holiday makers.

-daughter’s interesting, environmental blog, which has an invitation to look at a video clip, The Story of Stuff, which I did.
+Then yesterday, I looked at my daughter’s interesting, environmental blog, which has an invitation to look at a video clip, The Story of Stuff, which I did.
 A powerful piece, that makes you think beyond re-using, reducing, recycling and filling up our well-loved wheelie bins.
 This only scratches at the surface of the world’s waste problem.

 I wonder how much of the rubbish that is floating around our coast, will eventually end up in the huge mass of plastic and other "stuff" that is floating around in the North Pacific Ocean?